uiido/employee-tracker/README.md

 - [Visuals](#visuals)

 ## Description
 This is a user-run employee tracker!
 Using node.js, the user will be prompted with a series of options.
 These options will allow the user to view their employees, departments, and roles as well as add new employees, departments, and roles.
-Users will also be able to update their employees.
+Users will also be able to update their employees' roles.

 ## Visuals
 ![VideoDemo](./assets/Video-Demonstration.gif)